bo0st3r/visitum/README.md

 ## Design Choices & Future Considerations

 - **Population Data Source**: Currently using geocoder with Geonames provider.
 This provides city proper populations but may not always reflect metropolitan areas accurately.
 Future improvements needed.
+- **Dependency Management**: While the project now uses `pyproject.toml` with setuptools for managing dependencies, consider adopting a more comprehensive tool like Poetry in the future.
+Poetry offers advantages such as more robust dependency resolution, a `poetry.lock` file for highly reproducible builds, and integrated virtual environment management, which can be particularly beneficial as the project grows.
 - **Scalability**:
   - **Database**: Implement proper database storage (SQLite for development, PostgreSQL for production)
   - **Caching**: Cache the wikipedia results, geocoder results, the model, its predictions, etc.